sez11a/liferay-docs/develop/tutorials/articles/110-portlets/15-javascript/04-npm/08-npm-sdk.markdown

 previous feature level).
 If you set a component to a higher version number that is compatible according to semantic versioning (e.g., 1.5.0 or 1.1.2 where the minimum is 1.1.0), you are still in the same feature level.
-However, setting a component's major version number of above the minimum value (e.g., 2.0 where the minimum is 1.0) can lead to running an unsupported npm SDK version that may be broken or produce unexpected results.
+However, setting a component's major version number above the minimum value (e.g., 2.0 where the minimum is 1.0) can lead to running an unsupported npm SDK version that may be broken or produce unexpected results.
 In general, you should use the major version number specified by the feature level, although some circumstances may